Quiq debuts multilingual support; organizations can expand support in the U.S. and globally

 The City of Knoxville’s 311 Center for Service Innovation, which houses Eastern Tennessee’s 2-1-1- and has been piloting the technology, said that Spanish speakers are one of the City’s fastest growing groups.
 The City is eager that its services reach this population, many of whom prefer mobile devices and text and messaging as their preferred method of communication.

 “Working with Quiq, we’re making sure that those that need services can access them, regardless of the language they speak,” said Russ Jensen, director, City of Knoxville’s 3-1-1 & 2-1-1.
 They have been working closely with Quiq for nearly a year.
 In April 2020, Knoxville launched a Covid-19 chatbot to help residents get important information related to Covid-19, such as a symptom checker, or to access services such as food banks.

 Quiq Translate also provides retailer and credit unions a way to cost-effectively provide multilingual customer service to a broad base of consumers using the messaging channel: whether those customers are in the U.S., South America or Europe.
 Research has found that multilingual support can increase how likely a customer is to repurchase.

 The world is getting smaller and more connected, and businesses are growing on a global scale.
 Language can no longer be a barrier to this.

 Quiq is the Digital Conversation Company, enabling businesses to engage with customers across the most popular digital messaging channels, exceeding the expectations of digital engagement for support and service teams.
-Quiq is enterprise-grade SaaS software that supports SMS/text, Apple Business Chat, Google’s Business Messages, webchat, Facebook, Twitter, call-to-text, Chatbots, and more.
+Quiq is enterprise-grade SaaS software that supports SMS/text, Apple Messages for Business, Google’s Business Messages, webchat, Facebook, Twitter, call-to-text, Chatbots, and more.